ory/docs/docs/keto/index.md

 Implementing the design principles described in the Zanzibar paper allows Ory Permissions to offer the following benefits over older, widely adopted permission systems:

-- Flexibility: Older permission systems typically rely on a fixed set of permissions and access control rules that are difficult to customize or modify.
+- Flexibility: Traditional permission systems typically rely on a fixed set of permissions and access control rules that are difficult to customize or modify.
 Ory Permissions provides a flexible data model you can customize to fit a wide range of use cases.
 Creating custom permission models is aided by Ory Permission Language, a developer-friendly, TypeScript-based configuration language.

 - Scalability: While traditional permission systems often struggle to handle large-scale applications and services with high request volume, Ory Permissions is designed to be highly scalable and handle a large number of concurrent requests without sacrificing performance or reliability.

-- Consistency: In older permissions systems, the data is often eventually consistent, which leaves windows of opportunity for potential unauthorized access to resources before the data is correctly propagated to all parts of the system.
-By implementing
-  Zanzibar, Ory Permissions puts consistency in the spotlight and ensures that permission checks that are at the critical path of user experience, are always answered correctly.

 With Ory Permissions, you can: